North Middlesex University Hospital NHS Trust: Performance

 In December 2017 it was reported that during two weeks of data collection it had not had one day with any of its 460 beds unoccupied.

 It ending the year 2017/8 with a £29 million deficit.
 It has considered appealing to Tottenham Hotspur, with which it has an established relationship, for financial help.
 It was suggested that a 20p surcharge on food, drink and match programmes for fans attending home matches could raise around £300,000 a year.

 There were 81 serious incidents reported by the trust in 2016-17 and 88 in 2017-18.

 Healthwatch Enfield reported in March 2018 that 75% of the patients who attended the A&E department had not attempted to make a GP appointment.
 The trust has a GP-led urgent care centre but many patients preferred the A&E department because of the availability of X-ray, CT and MRI scans and blood tests.
 Maria Kane said: “It’s clear that as a local health system we are not communicating well enough the range of alternatives and how to use them.”

 In February 2020 the Care Quality Commission praised the continuing improvements in the Accident and Emergency department at North Middlesex University Hospital in an inspection report.
 England's Chief Inspector of Hospitals, Professor Ted Baker, said: "Care provided at the North Middlesex University Hospital emergency department has continued to improve and I am pleased to see it".
+The Care Quality Commission confirmed these sustained improvements in its inspection report in October 2022, where it said that emergency department staff are "skilled, responsive and kind" despite ongoing pressure.